MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSiteMaintenanceTask.md

 ```

 ## DESCRIPTION
-The **Get-CMSiteMaintenanceTask** cmdlet gets maintenance tasks in Microsoft System Center Configuration Manager.
+The **Get-CMSiteMaintenanceTask** cmdlet gets maintenance tasks in Configuration Manager.
-A maintenance task is a task in System Center Configuration Manager that performs maintenance on sites and databases.
+A maintenance task is a task in Configuration Manager that performs maintenance on sites and databases.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.